astromechza/md-slides/README.md

 - [ ] **Communication between client and server**.
 I'd like to explore this in order to add things like a speaker dashboard that is synchronised to the main display but in a different browser window.
-- [ ] **Slides declare aspect ration/font size**.
-Slides should be able to declare their own aspect ratio/zoom.
 - [ ] **Theme support**.
 Make css themes around the markdown more transparent and easy to use.
 Also expose code highlighting theme.
 Do we declare these in the slides or in the cli args?
 Does this replace background color?.
 Is it just a matter of